-The Fulbright Commission assigns at least two Fulbright ETAs to each university campus.
+The Fulbright Commission assigns one Fulbright ETA to each university campus.
 We match ETAs with the appropriate host institution, basing assignments on the host institution’s needs and on the ETA’s profile.

 Approximately 40 grants are available per year, with full maintenance benefits for the grantee.

 ETAs should expect to complete between 25 to 30 hours per week of classroom teaching, planning and preparation included.
 Teaching assistantship activities can vary from institution to institution and also depend on the ETA’s background and qualifications.

 Community engagement is another component of the ETA Program.
 ETAs must join in activities related to their personal, career, and/or educational interests for 10 to 15 hours per week.

 Candidates should consider a project that they intend to pursue if awarded the grant and, since they will not know where they will be placed in Brazil, these activities should be flexible respective to geographic location.
 For example, grantees may pursue a course of study, conduct research into topics or issues relative to Brazil, engage in specific volunteer activities, or a combination of these.